 After you inform your employer of the injury suffered on the job you will be sent Form DWC-1 within one business day of the report.
 This is the workers compensation claim form that must be completed in order to receive benefits.
 Your employer should also provide information that explains your rights, your eligibility for benefits, the steps you need to take to acquire benefits and any other information you might need for the claims process.

 Make sure you complete the entire employee section of Form DWC-1.
 This includes listing every single body part that was injured in the accident.
 Once you are done filling out the form you can hand it to your employer or mail it to them via certified mail.
 The employer will then complete their section, sign it, and send a copy to you.
 The employer will then submit the form to their insurance company.

 After the form has been submitted to the employer’s insurance company it must be preliminarily approved as an investigation by the insurer is launched about the claim.
 The insurer will be responsible for paying up to $10,000 in medical bills as it determines if the claim is valid or not.
 If the claim is denied by the insurer after 90 days then the claim is automatically approved.

 Were you injured on the job in California?
-It is in your best interest to call our Los Angeles on the job injury attorney to discuss your situation and have your workers compensation questions answered.
-Call the office at 818-609-7005 to schedule a consultation.
+It is in your best interest to call our Los Angeles on the job injury lawyer to discuss your situation and have your workers compensation questions answered.
+Call the office at 818-600-4714 to schedule a consultation.